-In this tutorial, we show you how to integrate Spring Security 3.0 with Spring MVC web application to secure URL access.
-After implemented Spring security, to view the content of the page, users need to key in correct “username” and “password”.
+In this tutorial, we will show you how to integrate Spring Security with a Spring MVC web application to secure a URL access.
+After implementing Spring Security, to access the content of an “admin” page, users need to key in the correct “username” and “password”.

 Technologies used :